 The King and his Stutter

-The central theme of the movie is the difficulties faced by George VI because of his stutter and how Logue was able to help him overcome his speech defect.
+The movie's central theme is the difficulties faced by George VI because of his stutter and how Logue was able to help him overcome his speech defect.
 This depiction is historically accurate, and the future George VI had a serious speech impediment.
-In the movie the character played by Firth is shown as having a terrible stammer and that when he became nervous or anxious, he was almost unable to communicate.
+In the movie, Firth's character is shown as having a terrible stammer and that when he became nervous or anxious, he was almost unable to communicate.
 His stammer made public speaking almost impossible for the monarch.

 The movie shows that his speech impediment was a result of his insecurity and shyness.
-This was very much the case and George VI did have a very bad stutter from childhood.
-The King’s Speech does show accurately the real problems caused by the future George VI and the entire Royal Family.
-In one scene at the opening of an exhibition celebrating the British Empire George is shown struggling with a speech and becoming visibly upset.
+This was very much the case, and George VI did have a terrible stutter from childhood.
+The King’s Speech accurately shows the real problems caused by the future George VI and the entire Royal Family.
+In one scene at the opening of an exhibition celebrating the British Empire, George struggles with a speech and becomes visibly upset.
 The movie shows many senior officials and members of the Royal Family becoming gravely concerned about this.
-In the 1930a, when the movie is set, for the first-time members of Royalty were expected to speak in public and to be effective communicators because of the growing importance of the mass media.
+In the 1930a, when the movie is set, for the first-time, Royalty members were expected to speak in public and be effective communicators because of the growing importance of the mass media.

-The inability of George VI to publicly speak clearly was a real problem and it was feared that it could damage the Royal Family and even undermine confidence in the government of the British Empire.
-The movie does somewhat exaggerate the importance of the king’s stutter, but it was nonetheless a very important issue for the Royal Family.
+The inability of George VI to publicly speak clearly was a real problem, and it was feared that it could damage the Royal Family and even undermine confidence in the government of the British Empire.
+The movie does somewhat exaggerate the importance of the king’s stutter, but it was a significant issue for the Royal Family.

-Eventually, he provokes the king and in his anger, he is able to speak stutter-free.
+Eventually, he provokes the king, and in his anger, he can speak stutter-free.
 In reality, the speech and language therapist gave the monarch a series of daily vocal exercises, such as tongue twisters, that were designed to help him to relax.
-This helped the future king to relax and this was key to the improvements in his speech.
-The motion picture does show that the treatment was not a total success and the king continued to have a very slight stammer.
-This was indeed the case, however, the improvement in the speech of George VI was remarkable and this is accurately shown in the 2010 movie.
+This helped the future king to relax, and this was key to the improvements in his speech.
+The motion picture does show that the treatment was not a total success, and the king continued to have a very slight stammer.
+This was indeed the case.
+However, the improvement in the speech of George VI was remarkable, which is accurately shown in the 2010 movie.
 It shows George having grave doubts about Logue and his treatment when he hears that he is not formally qualified as a therapist.

 In real life, this did not cause a crisis in the relationship between the British sovereign and the Australian therapist.
-It is correct that Logue was not formally qualified that was because there was no system of education for language therapy when he was young.
-Instead, he was self-taught and had traveled the world studying the ideas of respected speech therapists.
-The movie leaves the viewers in no doubt that the king and the Royal Family owed the Australian a great debt and this was the case and when George VI died, his widow, the Queen, wrote to the therapist to thank him for all he had done for her husband.
+It is correct that Logue was not formally qualified because there was no education system for language therapy when he was young.
+Instead, he was self-taught and had traveled the world, studying the ideas of respected speech therapists.
+The movie leaves the viewers in no doubt that the king and the Royal Family owed the Australian a great debt, and this was the case, and when George VI died, his widow, the Queen, wrote to the therapist to thank him for all he had done for her husband.

-The movie shows that over time that the two men began to become real friends, despite their differences.
-This was the case and it appears that both men liked each other and even enjoyed each other’s company.
-The relationship between the British king and the Australian is very realistically shown and they remained friends until the early death of George VI.
+The movie shows that the two men began to become real friends over time, despite their differences.
+This was the case, and it appears that both men liked each other and even enjoyed each other’s company.
+The relationship between the British king and the Australian is very realistically shown, and they remained friends until the early death of George VI.
 The movie shows that Logue was present when George made important Radio broadcasts to the British Public.
-This was into the case, but for many years Logue continued to coach the king so that he could speak in public.
+This was the case, but Logue continued to coach the king to speak in public for many years.

 Overall, the movie is historically accurate.
-It does show the modern viewer the importance of the treatment given to the King for his speech impediment.
-This movie also captures the real sense of anxiety in Britain in the 1930s and it broadly captures the historical context of the Coronation of George VI.
+It shows the modern viewer the importance of the King's treatment for his speech impediment.
+This movie also captures the real sense of anxiety in Britain in the 1930s, and it broadly captures the historical context of the Coronation of George VI.
 The relationship between Logue and the monarch is also largely accurate.
-However, this is a movie and the need to entertain means that there are some inaccuracies, especially with regard to details such as the treatment of the king.
-However, when compared to other historical dramas the movie is very realistic.
+However, this is a movie, and the need to entertain means some inaccuracies, especially concerning details such as the king's treatment.
+However, when compared to other historical dramas, the movie is very realistic.